XachaB/Qumin/README.rst

 Patterns
 ^^^^^^^^^

 Alternation patterns serve as a basis for all the other scripts.
-An early version of the algorithm to find the patterns was presented in:
+An early version of the algorithm to find the patterns was presented in `Beniamine (2017) <https://halshs.archives-ouvertes.fr/hal-01615899>`_.
+An updated description of the algorithm figures in `Beniamine, Bonami and  Luís (2021) <https://doi.org/10.5565/rev/isogloss.109>`_.

-- Sacha Beniamine. `Un algorithme universel pour l'abstraction automatique d'alternances morphophonologiques 24e Conférence sur le Traitement Automatique des Langues Naturelles <https://halshs.archives-ouvertes.fr/hal-01615899>`_ (TALN), Jun 2017, Orléans, France.
-2 (2017), 24e Conférence sur le Traitement Automatique des Langues Naturelles.

-An updated description of the algorithm figures in:

-- Sacha Beniamine, Olivier Bonami, Ana R. Luís (2021).
-The fine implicative structure of European Portuguese conjugation.
-In: Isogloss.
-Open Journal of Romance Linguistics.
-DOI:  ` 10.5565/rev/isogloss.109 <https://doi.org/10.5565/rev/isogloss.109>`_

 **Computing automatically aligned patterns** for  macroclass (ignore defective lexemes and overabundant forms)::